Embracing the Shoulds

 Turning Toward the Inner Critic

-So, what can we do instead?
-For starters, begin intentionally creating some distance between ourselves and our inner critic.
-This sounds simple, but it actually takes some practice to even become aware enough of our inner experience to hear the shoulds when they’re happening.
+So, what can you do instead?
+For starters, begin intentionally creating some distance between yourself and your inner critic.
+This sounds simple, but it actually takes some practice to even become aware enough of your inner experience to hear the "shoulds" when they’re happening.

-- Step 1) Practice noticing when we are should-ing on ourselves.
+- Step 1) Practice noticing when you are "should-ing" on yourself.

-Again, this sounds simple, it’s not.
-We're usually so used to them we aren’t even aware they're there.
+Again, this sounds simple, but it’s not.
+Most of us are so used to the "shoulds" that we aren’t even aware they're there.

-- Step 2) When we notice them, label the shoulds as “shoulds."
+- Step 2) When you notice them, label the "shoulds" as “shoulds."

-This can be verbally, out-loud, or just noting it internally in our head.
-The important part is that we begin acknowledging that something is happening inside of us and labeling it.
-This helps create distance between ourselves and the part of us that is should-ing.
-It helps us create enough space to gain some perspective.
-When we're fully identified with thoughts it’s impossible to question the validity of them or gain any knowledge from them.
-We also tend to believe our thoughts are true when we’re merged with them.
-But not all thoughts are true and creating some space from them allows us the power of discernment.
+This can be verbally out-loud, or just noting it internally in your head.
+The important part is that you begin to acknowledge that something is happening inside of you and to label it.
+This helps create distance between yourself and the part of you that is "should-ing."
+It helps you create enough space to gain some perspective.
+When you're fully identified with your thoughts it’s impossible to question the validity of them or gain any knowledge from them.
+You also tend to believe your thoughts are true when you’re merged with them.
+But not all thoughts are true and creating some space from them allows you the power of discernment.

 What is your inner critic saying you should do?
 How is it saying you should be?
-Do you know where this should came from?
+Do you know where this "should" came from?
 Write them down.
-Writing down our thoughts is creating another degree of separation.
-When we see them “out there” it’s much easier to begin acknowledging the fact that we’re not our thoughts, our thoughts are not us.
+Writing down your thoughts is creating another degree of separation.
+When you see them “out there” it’s much easier to begin acknowledging the fact that you are not your thoughts, and your thoughts are not you.

 ![]() Photo by Sinitta Leunen on Unsplash |

-Shoulds can also give us information about areas in life where we’re genuinely out of alignment with ourselves.
-If we’re constantly thinking things like, “I should really leave this relationship”...
+"Shoulds" can also give you information about areas in life where you’re genuinely out of alignment with yourself.
+If you’re constantly thinking things like, “I should really leave this relationship”...
 “I really shouldn’t let him talk to me like that”...
-“I should start sticking up for myself”... our shoulds could alert us to the fact that our outer life and choices are not currently in alignment with our wants/needs/values.
-In this way, shoulds and nagging feelings of guilt/anxiety can serve as an internal alarm system that something isn’t right.
-That we need to get clear on what exactly is out of alignment and what, if anything, we want to do about it.
+“I should start sticking up for myself”... your "shoulds" could alert you to the fact that your outer life and choices are not currently in alignment with your wants/needs/values.
+In this way, "shoulds" and nagging feelings of guilt/anxiety can serve as an internal alarm system that something isn’t right.
+That you need to get clear on what exactly is out of alignment and what, if anything, you want to do about it.

-Approaching our internal experience with an attitude of open-minded curiosity is the key to discerning what our shoulds mean in the context of our own unique life circumstances.
-Allowing compassionate space for our inner critic, getting curious about what it's saying--instead of trying to get it to shut up--deepens our self-awareness and calms our nervous system.
-And eventually, this kind of radical acceptance often leads to the inner critic quieting down and loosening it grip.
+Approaching your internal experience with an attitude of open-minded curiosity is the key to discerning what your "shoulds" mean in the context of your own unique life circumstances.
+Allowing compassionate space for your inner critic, getting curious about what it's saying--instead of trying to get it to shut up--deepens your self-awareness and calms your nervous system.
+And eventually, this kind of radical acceptance often leads to the inner critic quieting down and loosening it grip!

 Looking for an online therapist in Kansas?